Welcome to the Old Spanish Sugar Mill Grill & Griddle House at De Leon Springs State Park!

 Guests make their own pancakes at the table

-Each of the tables are equipped with a griddle and the servers bring you pitchers of homemade pancake batters (a stone-
+Each of the tables is equipped with a griddle and the servers bring you pitchers of homemade pancake batters (a stone-

 It’s not only a memory-making experience for the entire family, the food is authentically delicious.

 Plus, DeLeon Springs is just a delightful place to spend a few hours or the whole day.
 It is very rich in history and offers visitors a great place to swim, kayak, and enjoy the park’s natural beauty.

 Wooden mill wheel once used to grind sugar cane